 An Examination Committee is appointed to conduct the final oral examination in accordance with the procedures described in the University of Lethbridge M.F.A.
 Program: Policies and Guidelines handbook.
 Once the thesis is final (i.e., assessed and corrected, if necessary), it must be submitted in both print and electronic formats.

-A listing of all courses offered at the UofL can be found at www.uleth.ca/ross/2012-13/courses/courses.html.
+See Courses on p.
+185. A listing of all UofL courses is available online at www.uleth.ca/ross/courses/2013-14.

 a.
 Art